Adalab/modulo-2-evaluacion-final-silviaespanagil/README.md

-# Javascript evaluation: Series searcher
+# Series finder: Full Javascript

 ## _Search and save your favorite series_

-¡Hola!
+¡Hola mundo!

 After some Javascript code digging here comes the chance to put it on on practice.
-This is a series searcher, the applications allows to search a TV serie by its name and to add it to a personal favorite list.✨ Here's a glimpse✨
+This is a series searcher/finder, the applications allows to search a TV serie by its name and to add it to a personal favorite list.✨ Here's a glimpse✨

 <img src="https://user-images.githubusercontent.com/81619759/119475543-88c9f380-bd4d-11eb-9c80-5773ec929ee3.png" width="500"/>